-If you think it’s too expensive to visit Paris, stay near the Eiffel Tower with meals, wine and entertainment included, think again.
+If you think it’s too expensive to visit Paris, stay near the Eiffel Tower plus meals, wine and entertainment included, think again.
 A CroisiEurope Seine Princess river cruise is your floating hotel in Paris.

 CroisiEurope River Cruises, a family-owned river cruise line, offers a unique experience, aptly named the “Paris Short Break.”
 For three nights, you’ll stay in the heart of Paris.
-More like a floating hotel than a cruise, the Seine Princess docks an easy 10-minute walk to the Eiffel Tower.
+More like a floating hotel than a cruise, the Seine Princess docks a short, scenic 10-minute walk to the Eiffel Tower.

-During my two days and three nights aboard the Seine Princess, we were treated to two late evening cruises along the Seine.
+During my three days and three nights aboard the Seine Princess, we were treated to two late evening cruises along the peaceful Seine river.
 Our excursions were perfectly timed to see the glittering gold lights of the Eiffel Tower and the illumination of dozens of Parisian landmark buildings.

 Add a complimentary daytime guided motor coach and walking tour to Montmartre and Sacre Coeur and you have the best value in town.